Combining these classic scenic rail journeys allows you to experience the contrasting beauty of the different Swiss regions

 Days 2-3.
 Lucerne and Central Switzerland

 Lucerne has an Old Town with a cuckoo clock feel and beautifully preserved buildings featuring their original painted façades.
-You will enjoy a cruise along the length of Lake Lucerne with your Gotthard Panorama Express journey, so today perhaps explore Mount Rigi or Pilatus, which are included in your Swiss Travel Pass.
+You will enjoy a cruise along the length of Lake Lucerne with your Gotthard Panorama Express journey, so today perhaps explore Mount Rigi, which are included in your Swiss Travel Pass.

 Day 4.
 Gotthard Panorama Express to Lugano

 Your next adventure is at a leisurely pace on the Gotthard Panorama Express.
 This unforgettable journey starts with a 2½ hour cruise on a vintage paddle steamer or saloon motor vessel, criss-crossing beautiful Lake Lucerne all the way to Flüelen.
 Then join the rail section of the route for the spectacular journey past the Devil’s Bridge and through the original Gotthard Tunnel before meandering down into the Ticino region and a first glimpse of Lugano, your base for the next 2 nights.

 Your second resort is Lugano, where the Italian influence affects all aspects of life from the architecture to what you eat, and of course the shopping.
 Situated on stunning Lake Lugano, the town is also well placed for enjoying the mountains.
 This delightful area also includes the region’s historical capital, Bellinzona, with its fabulous Saturday market and three historic castles to explore.